top of page

 Good lighting makes a patio cozy and inviting.
 String lights, recessed LED lighting, or even plain solar pathway lights can be very impactful without breaking the bank.

-Best ROI: Cheap LED lighting—low budget, high impact.
+Section 4: Best ROI: Cheap LED lighting—low budget, high impact

 • Outdoor Kitchen or Fire Pit